programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Do not hesitate to get in touch with us if you want to be part of this discussion and if you want to help us build a community of practice around historical simulation methods!

-## Literature
+## References

-<a name="cite_note_comer2014"></a>[[Comer 2014]](#cite_ref_comer2014) Comer, Kenneth W. “Who Goes First?
-An Examination of the Impact of Activation on Outcome Behavior in AgentBased Models.”
-George Mason University, 2014. http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf

-<a name="cite_note_epstein1996"></a>[[Epstein and Axtell 1996]](#cite_ref_epstein1996) Epstein, Joshua M., and Robert Axtell (1996), Growing Artificial Societies.
-Social Science from the Bottom Up.
-Washington: Brookings Institution Press.

-<a name="cite_note_gavin2016"></a>[[Gavin 2016]](#cite_ref_gavin2016) Gavin, Michael.
-Agent-Based Modeling and Historical Simulation.
-Digital Humanities Quarterly, 008(4):195, December 2014.
-URL: http://www.digitalhumanities.org/dhq/vol/8/4/000195/000195.html.

-<a name="cite_note_gooding2019"></a>[[Gooding 2019]](#cite_ref_gooding2019) Gooding, Tim (2019), “Agent-Based Model History and Development.”
-In Economics for a Fairer Society, by Tim Gooding, 25–36.
-Cham: Springer International Publishing. https://doi.org/10.1007/978-3-030-17020-2_4.

-<a name="cite_note_grimm2020"></a>[[Grimm et al. 2020]](#cite_ref_grimm2020) Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
-The ODD Protocol for Describing Agent-Based and Other Simulation Models:  A Second Update to Improve Clarity, Replication, and StructuralRealism’ Journal of Artificial Societies and Social Simulation 23 (2) 7. doi:10.18564/jasss.4259

-<a name="cite_note_levison1972"></a>[[Levison, Ward and Webb 1972]](#cite_ref_levison1972) Levison, M, R Gerard Ward, and John W Webb,(1972), “The Settlement of Polynesia: A Report on a Computer Simulation.”
-Archaeology & Physical Anthropology in Oceania 7, no. 3 (1972): 234–45.

-<a name="cite_note_mccarty2019"></a>[[McCarty 2019]](#cite_ref_mccarty2019) McCarty, Willard (2019).
-“Modeling the Actual, Simulating the Possible.”
-In The Shape of Data in the Digital Humanities: Modeling Texts and Text-Based Resources / Edited by Julia Flanders and Fotis Jannidis., edited by Julia Flanders, Fotis Jannidis, and Willard McCarty.
-London: Routledge. https://www.taylorfrancis.com/books/9781315552941.

-<a name="cite_note_mitchell2011"></a>[[Mitchell 2011]](#cite_ref_mitchell2011) Mitchell, Melanie (2011), Complexity: A Guided Tour.
-Oxford: Oxford University Press.
+[^1]: Hotson, Howard, and Thomas Wallnig, [Eds.]
+(2019), Reassembling the Republic of Letters in the Digital Age: Standards, Systems, Scholarship.
+Göttingen, Germany: Göttingen University Press. [https://doi.org/10.17875/gup2019-1146](https://doi.org/10.17875/gup2019-1146).

+[^2]: Ureña-Carrion, Javier, Petri Leskinen, Jouni Tuominen, Charles van den Heuvel, Eero Hyvönen, and Mikko Kivelä (2021), Communication Now and Then: Analyzing the Republic of Letters as a Communication Network. [http://arxiv.org/abs/2112.04336](http://arxiv.org/abs/2112.04336).

-<a name="cite_note_miert2014"></a>[[van Miert 2014]](#cite_ref_miert2014) Miert, Dirk van (2014), “What was the Republic of Letters?
+[^3]: Miert, Dirk van (2014), “What was the Republic of Letters?
 A brief introduction to a long history.”
-Groniek, no. 204/5 (2014). https://ugp.rug.nl/groniek/article/view/27601.
+Groniek, no. 204/5 (2014). [https://ugp.rug.nl/groniek/article/view/27601](https://ugp.rug.nl/groniek/article/view/27601).

-<a name="cite_note_schmitz2023"></a>[[Schmitz 2023]](#cite_ref_schmitz2023) Schmitz, Jascha Merijn: Simulation.
+[^4]: Schmitz, Jascha Merijn: Simulation.
 In: AG Digital Humanities Theorie des Verbandes Digital Humanities im deutschsprachigen Raum e.
 V. (Hg.): Begriffe der Digital Humanities.
 Ein diskursives Glossar (= Zeitschrift für digitale Geisteswissenschaften / Working Papers, 2).
 Wolfenbüttel 2023.
 25.05.2023.
 Version 2.0 vom 16.05.2024.
-HTML / XML / PDF.
-DOI: 10.17175/wp_2023_011_v2
+HTML / XML / PDF. [https://doi.org/10.17175/wp_2023_011_v2](https://doi.org/10.17175/wp_2023_011_v2).

+[^5]: Gavin, Michael.
+Agent-Based Modeling and Historical Simulation.
+Digital Humanities Quarterly, 008(4):195, December 2014. [http://www.digitalhumanities.org/dhq/vol/8/4/000195/000195.html](http://www.digitalhumanities.org/dhq/vol/8/4/000195/000195.html).

+[^6]: McCarty, Willard (2019).
+“Modeling the Actual, Simulating the Possible.”
+In The Shape of Data in the Digital Humanities: Modeling Texts and Text-Based Resources / Edited by Julia Flanders and Fotis Jannidis., edited by Julia Flanders, Fotis Jannidis, and Willard McCarty.
+London: Routledge. [https://www.taylorfrancis.com/books/9781315552941](https://www.taylorfrancis.com/books/9781315552941).

+[^7]: Wendell, Augustus, Burcak Ozludil Altin, and Ulysee Thompson (2016), “Prototyping a Temporospatial Simulation Framework:Case of an Ottoman Insane Asylum,” 485–91.
+Oulu, Finland. [https://doi.org/10.52842/conf.ecaade.2016.2.485](https://doi.org/10.52842/conf.ecaade.2016.2.485).

+[^8]: Winsberg, Eric (2019), “Computer Simulations in Science.”
+In The Stanford Encyclopedia of Philosophy, eds.: Edward N. Zalta.
+Metaphysics Research Lab, Stanford University. [https://plato.stanford.edu/archives/win2019/entries/simulations-science/](https://plato.stanford.edu/archives/win2019/entries/simulations-science/).

-<a name="cite_note_schmitz2023a"></a>[[Schmitz 2023a]](#cite_ref_schmitz2023a) Schmitz, Jascha Merijn and Buarque, Bernardo Sousa.
+[^9]: Schmitz, Jascha Merijn and Buarque, Bernardo Sousa.
 2023.
-"Introduction to Agent-based modeling for Historians", ModelSEN Compendium.
-URL: https://modelsen.gea.mpg.de/jupyterbooks/book/abmintro/ Accessed: June 3rd, 2024
+"Introduction to Agent-based modeling for Historians", ModelSEN Compendium. [https://modelsen.gea.mpg.de/jupyterbooks/book/abmintro/](https://modelsen.gea.mpg.de/jupyterbooks/book/abmintro/).
+Accessed: June 3rd, 2024.

-<a name="cite_note_carrion2021"></a>[[Ureña-Carrion 2021]](#cite_ref_carrion2021) Ureña-Carrion, Javier, Petri Leskinen, Jouni Tuominen, Charles van den Heuvel, Eero Hyvönen, and Mikko Kivelä (2021), Communication Now and Then: Analyzing the Republic of Letters as a Communication Network. http://arxiv.org/abs/2112.04336.
+[^10]: Levison, M, R Gerard Ward, and John W Webb,(1972), “The Settlement of Polynesia: A Report on a Computer Simulation.”
+Archaeology & Physical Anthropology in Oceania 7, no. 3 (1972): 234–45.

+[^11]: Wachter, Kenneth W., Peter Laslett, and Eugene A. Hammel (1978), Statistical Studies of Historical Social Structure.
+Population and Social Structure: Advances in Historical Demography.
+London: Academic Press.

-<a name="cite_note_wachter1986"></a>[[Wachter and Hammel 1986]](#cite_ref_wachter1986) Wachter, Kenneth W., and Eugene A. Hammel (1986), “The Genesis of Experimental History.”
+[^12]: Wachter, Kenneth W., and Eugene A. Hammel (1986), “The Genesis of Experimental History.”
 In The World We Have Gained: Histories of Population and Social Structure.
 Essays Presented to Peter Laslett on His Seventieth Birthday., edited by Lloyd Bonfield, Richard M. Smith, and Keith Wrightson.
 Oxford: Basil Blackwell Ltd.

-<a name="cite_note_laslett1978"></a>[[Wachter, Laslett and Hammel 1978]](#cite_ref_laslett1978) Wachter, Kenneth W., Peter Laslett, and Eugene A. Hammel (1978), Statistical Studies of Historical Social Structure.
-Population and Social Structure: Advances in Historical Demography.
-London: Academic Press.

-<a name="cite_note_wallnig&hotson2019"></a>[[Wallnig & Hotson 2019]](#cite_ref_wallnig&hotson2019) Hotson, Howard, and Thomas Wallnig, [Eds.]
-(2019), Reassembling the Republic of Letters in the Digital Age: Standards, Systems, Scholarship.
-Göttingen, Germany: Göttingen University Press. doi:10.17875/gup2019-1146

-<a name="cite_note_wendell2016"></a>[[Wendell, Altin, and Thompson 2016]](#cite_ref_wendell2016)
-Wendell, Augustus, Burcak Ozludil Altin, and Ulysee Thompson (2016), “Prototyping a Temporospatial Simulation Framework:Case of an Ottoman Insane Asylum,” 485–91.
-Oulu, Finland. https://doi.org/10.52842/conf.ecaade.2016.2.485.

-<a name="cite_note_winsberg2019"></a>[[Winsberg 2019]](#cite_ref_winsberg2019) Winsberg, Eric (2019), “Computer Simulations in Science.”
-In The Stanford Encyclopedia of Philosophy, eds.: Edward N. Zalta.
-Metaphysics Research Lab, Stanford University. https://plato.stanford.edu/archives/win2019/entries/simulations-science/.
+[^13]: Epstein, Joshua M., and Robert Axtell (1996), Growing Artificial Societies.
+Social Science from the Bottom Up.
+Washington: Brookings Institution Press.

+[^14]: Gooding, Tim (2019), “Agent-Based Model History and Development.”
+In Economics for a Fairer Society, by Tim Gooding, 25–36.
+Cham: Springer International Publishing. [https://doi.org/10.1007/978-3-030-17020-2_4](https://doi.org/10.1007/978-3-030-17020-2_4).

+[^15]: Mitchell, Melanie (2011), Complexity: A Guided Tour.
+Oxford: Oxford University Press.

+[^16]: Graham, REFERENCE TO ADD, 2020.

+[^17]: Brughmans and Wilson, REFERENCE TO ADD, 2022

+[^18]: Wachter, Laslett and Hammel 1978, p. xix

+[^19]: Comer, Kenneth W. “Who Goes First?
+An Examination of the Impact of Activation on Outcome Behavior in AgentBased Models.”
+George Mason University, 2014. [http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf).

+[^20]: Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
+The ODD Protocol for Describing Agent-Based and Other Simulation Models:  A Second Update to Improve Clarity, Replication, and StructuralRealism’ Journal of Artificial Societies and Social Simulation 23 (2) 7. [https://doi:10.18564/jasss.4259](https://doi:10.18564/jasss.4259).